Tren de Aragua: United States

-In March 2025, 200 detainees alleged by the Trump administration to be members of the Tren de Aragua gang were deported from the U.S. to El Salvador despite a court order blocking the deportation.
+In March 2025, 200 detainees alleged by the Trump administration to be members of the Tren de Aragua gang were deported from the US to El Salvador despite a court order blocking the deportation.
 The United States Court of Appeals reviewed the government's appeal against the temporary injunction issued by federal judge James Boasberg on the enforcement of the Alien Enemies Act, invoked by President Donald Trump on the 15th of that month with the aim of accelerating the deportation of Venezuelan migrants, allegedly members of the criminal group Tren de Aragua, to El Salvador.
 Judge Karen Henderson, one of the three magistrates handling the case, stated that the treatment of these migrants was worse than that given to expelled Nazis during World War II, citing the lack of legal safeguards and the speed with which they were put on planes to the Central American country.
-The stance was challenged by Deputy Attorney General Drew Ensign, who defended the administration’s actions as a necessary national security measure, although Henderson countered that the use of the statute in this context was unprecedented.
-During the hearing, attorney Lee Gelert, representing the plaintiffs, accused the government of using a shortcut to carry out summary deportations, arguing that the majority of the deported Venezuelans were not part of the Tren de Aragua, an organization that, according to him, lacks a hierarchical structure and has not carried out an invasion of the country.
+The stance was challenged by Deputy Attorney General Drew Ensign, who defended the administration's actions as a necessary national security measure, although Henderson countered that the use of the statute in this context was unprecedented.
+During the hearing, attorney Lee Gelernt, representing the plaintiffs, accused the government of using a shortcut to carry out summary deportations, arguing that the majority of the deported Venezuelans were not part of the Tren de Aragua, an organization that, according to him, lacks a hierarchical structure and has not carried out an invasion of the country.
+On 8 January 2026, two individuals were shot by ICE agents in Portland, Oregon.
+Department of Homeland Security alleges that the duo "weaponized their vehicle against Border Patrol."
+It was claimed by the DHS the following day that two individuals who were shot in the car were tied to the Venezuelan organization Tren de Aragua.